Skip to content

 OPS Connector

-From the 9.0.12.1 release, users enabling vars.ops-bridge.yml may encounter an issue due to recent changes in the release process.
+From the 9.0.12.1 to 9.0.16.1 release, users enabling vars.ops-bridge.yml may encounter issues due to recent changes in the release process.
 As part of ongoing improvements, artifacts are now managed in a different location with a new versioning approach.
 This may impact access to certain resources, including the MSK CloudFormation template.

 To resolve this issue, refer to the workaround section.